 Visually the book fares much better than it does in the writing department with Neil Edwards doing a nice job overall.
 His work is expressive and makes it easy to know exactly how the characters feel.
 With Simon’s pistol being a central focus of the issue I think this may well be the very first time that it was consistently present throughout the entirety of the book.
 About the only criticism I have with the visual is the Scarecrow reveal at the end which looked more corny than creepy.

 Green Lanterns #16 starts the Batman team-up on shaky ground with a paper thin plot and too much emphasis placed on forcing tension between the caped crusader and Simon Baz.
-Visually the book is pretty to look at but there's not much else to make this interesting.
-Five out of then lanterns.
+Visually the book is pretty to look at but there’s not much else to make this interesting.
+Five out of ten lanterns.